 The basic personal amount is a non-refundable tax credit that is indexed to inflation and can be claimed by all individuals.
-The purpose of the basic personal amount is to provide a full reduction from federal income tax to all individuals with taxable income below the basic personal amount as well as a partial reduction to taxpayers with taxable income above the basic personal amount.
+The purpose of the basic personal amount is to provide full relief from federal income tax to all individuals with taxable income below the basic personal amount and partial relief to taxpayers with taxable income above the basic personal amount.

-Clause 19(8) of the bill introduces new section 118(1.1) to the ITA, which provides for the new calculation of an individual's basic personal amount.
-The calculation of the new basic personal amount is comprised of two elements: the existing basic personal amount and an additional amount that is determined by the formula $C - D \times E$, where C is the maximum additional amount, which is expressed as the formula F - G.
+Clause 19(8) of Bill C-30 adds section 118(1.1) to the ITA to provide for the new calculation of an individual's basic personal amount.
+The new basic personal amount consists of two elements: the existing basic personal amount and an additional amount that is determined by the formula $C - D \times E$, where C is the maximum additional amount, which is expressed as the formula F - G.